immanuelgooding/soda/README.md

 Soda is a simple demo project that simulates the interaction with a vending (soda pop/beverage) machine.

 The project utilizes [Spring Boot](https://spring.io/projects/spring-boot).
 Import it into your favorite IDE and use the following guide to get started.

+**_Note:_** _As you execute operations exposed by the web browser and REST API, take a look at the console logs in your IDE for messages that represent vending machine actions after each execution._

 # Getting Started Guide